qifeng418/KnowledgeBase/AWS Infra.md

 ### Q: What is VPC?
 VPC stands for virtual private cloud

+### Q: What is VPC Link?
+VPC stands for virtual private cloud

 ### Q: What is IBM HTTP Server (IHS)

 ### Q: What is Safety Data Sheet (SDS)